-RES will deliver two outreach sessions for the dissemination of the WEO, focusing on the analytical chapters.
-A webinar on the April 2023 WEO was held in June 2023 and discussed the findings of the analytical
+RES will deliver two outreach sessions for the dissemination of WEO, with a focus on the analytical chapters.
+Presentations on the April 2023 WEO will include the findings of the analytical chapters How to Tackle Soaring Debt and Geoeconomic Fragmentation and Foreign Direct Investment.